Family Floer program and non-archimedean SYZ mirror construction: Abstract

-{\sc Abstract:} Given a Lagrangian fibration, we provide a natural construction of a mirror Landau-Ginzburg model consisting of a rigid analytic space, a superpotential function, and a dual fibration based on Fukaya's family Floer theory.
-The mirror in the B-side is constructed by the counts of holomorphic disks in the A-side together with the non-archimedean analysis and the homological algebra of the $A_\infty$ structures.
-It fits well with the SYZ dual fibration picture and explains the quantum/instanton corrections and the wall crossing phenomenon.
+Given a Lagrangian fibration, we provide a natural construction of a mirror Landau-Ginzburg model consisting of a non-archimedean analytic space, a superpotential function, and a dual affinoid torus fibration.
+The mirror in the B-side is constructed by the counts of holomorphic disks in the A-side together with the non-archimedean analysis and some novel homological algebra of $A_\infty$ structures.
+The process builds on family Floer theory and introduces a critical enhancement to the traditional Maurer-Cartan framework.
+It fits well with the SYZ dual fibration picture, elucidating both the quantum corrections and the wall-crossing phenomenon.
 Instead of a special Lagrangian fibration, we only need to assume a weaker semipositive Lagrangian fibration to carry out the non-archimedean SYZ mirror reconstruction.